CQCL/tket/README.md

 If you would like to build tket yourself and help to improve it, read on!

-The codebase is split into two main projects
+The codebase is split into two main projects:
  - [tket](tket): the core functionality of tket, optimised for execution speed and implemented in C++.
  - [pytket](pytket): the Python interface of tket.
 This consists of